+5.5.
 Where a Party Processes Shared Personal Data, it acknowledges and agrees that it is responsible for maintaining appropriate organizational and security measures to protect such Shared Personal Data in accordance with all Applicable Laws.
 Appropriate organizational and security measures are further enumerated in Section 5 of this Data Processing Addendum, but generally must include:

-Measures to ensure that only authorized individuals for the Purposes of this Data Processing Addendum can access the Shared Personal Data;
+(a) Measures to ensure that only authorized individuals for the Purposes of this Data Processing Addendum can access the Shared Personal Data;

-The pseudonymisation and encryption of the Shared Personal Data, where necessary or appropriate;
+(b) The pseudonymisation and encryption of the Shared Personal Data, where necessary or appropriate;

-The ability to ensure continued confidentiality, integrity, availability and resilience of its processing systems and services;
+(c) The ability to ensure continued confidentiality, integrity, availability and resilience of its processing systems and services;

-The ability to restore the availability and access to Shared Personal Data in a timely manner;
+(d) The ability to restore the availability and access to Shared Personal Data in a timely manner;

-A process for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing of Shared Personal Data; and
+(e) A process for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing of Shared Personal Data; and

-Measures to identify vulnerabilities with regard to the processing of Shared Personal Data in its systems.
+(f) Measures to identify vulnerabilities with regard to the processing of Shared Personal Data in its systems.

+5.6.
 To the extent that the Receiving Party contracts with any subcontractor, vendor or other third- party to facilitate its performance under the Applicable Agreements, it must enter into a written agreement with such third party to ensure such party also complies with the terms of this Data Processing Addendum.